 The foliage is evergreen with dark green oval-shaped leaves.

 The flower lobes are oblong with pointed tips.
 There are also some varieties with rounded lobes like the one below.

 Apart from being grown widely as an ornamental plant, Chethi has several other uses too.

 Also, the different parts of the plant including flowers were traditionally used to treat ulcers, fevers and for relieving pain.
-Recent scientific studies also found that the plant has the ability to handle the harmful free radicals in the body.
-It can also be used to treat other problems including gastrointestinal troubles and inflammations.
+Recent scientific studies also found that the plant has the ability to handle the harmful free radicals (antioxidative) in the body.
+It may also be used to treat other problems including gastrointestinal troubles and inflammations.

 In Kerala and other parts of India, Chethi is an important Pooja flower.
 It is also often added to Prasada in temples and given to worshippers.